-As increasing numbers of consumers over the years have begun to shop online even for key events like Black Friday, this year this number is going to be even higher.
-As we discussed earlier, many customers will likely shop online in order to avoid crowded stores and long lines.
-In lieu of this, many retailers are offering Black Friday deals online only to avoid crowding in stores.
-This will shift an even a larger chunk of holiday and Black Friday shopping online.
+As increasing numbers of consumers over the years have begun to shop online even for key events like Black Friday this year this number is going to be even higher.
+As we discussed earlier many customers will likely shop online in order to avoid crowded stores and long lines.
+In lieu of this many retailers are offering Black Friday deals online only to avoid crowding in stores.
+This will shift an even larger chunk of holiday and Black Friday shopping online.
 It is expected that 75% of shoppers in the US will be doing their Black Friday and Cyber Monday weekend shopping online.

-Further, it’s vital to ensure that you have consistent messaging across a number of channels.
-Ensure that you have your brand’s presence on multiple channels such as website, marketplaces, and social media and outline the different objectives these channels are going to solve for.
+Further it's vital to ensure that you have consistent messaging across a number of channels.
+Ensure that you have your brand's presence on multiple channels such as websites marketplaces and social media and outline the different objectives these channels are going to solve for.

 2. Utilise Past Data and Prepare Early